Vozikis/vozikis.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I’m excited to share that I’ll be a teaching assistant for the master course <a href="https://dlvu.github.io">Deep Learning</a> at <a href="https://vu.nl/en">VU</a> Amsterdam !
-It’s a great opportunity to engage with the material deeply and help others navigate this fascinating field.
+I’m excited to share that I’ll be a teaching assistant for the master course <a href="https://studiegids.vu.nl/en/courses/2024-2025/XM_0083#/">Deep Learning</a> at <a href="https://vu.nl/en">VU</a> Amsterdam!